dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 Install the inner roof cap at the marked angles one side at a time per manufacturer instructions.

 For the top ridge section, finish the end first.
 Measure the depth of the standing seam and combine with 1 1/8" for the underside seam.
 Mark the end of the cap using the measurements.
 Cut the top fold to the end of the mark.
 Use the *3" Hand Seamer * to fold the deepest edge.
 Fold 180 degrees to finish the edge and unfold it 90 degrees.
 Then use the *16" Hemming Tool* for the underside.
-On the other end, cut
+On the other end, cut the seam off 4 inches in so the opposite piece can slide onto the other side.

-Slide it onto the lower piece and onto the roof until into place.
-For the second piece cut the folded
+To slide the piece into place, have one person hold the end you want to slide on towards the ridge using the *24' Extension Ladder* and have another person brace the center by placing a 2x4x8 underneath while standing on the *8' Step Ladder*.
+Slide it all the way on.

+For the next piece it may be easier to slide it on and fit it before marking your lines.
+This is because it can be difficult to measure the length at that height.
+To get it on, slide it as far as it will go before climbing the ladders towards to center to join them at the joint.

+You'll want to use *Pop Rivets* inserted in to a *Pop Rivet Gun* to compress and flush out the joints.
+Pre-drill

 ## Existing Tools